ThoDon/aiom4b/UI.md

 - **Configure Individual Outputs**: Set custom output filename for each selected folder
 - **Start Multiple Conversions**: Initiate separate conversion jobs for each folder
 - **Monitor Active Jobs**: View real-time job progress for all active conversions
+- **File Status Overview**: See counts of processing, ready, and active files

 #### Key Features